mmwillet/TTS.cpp/examples/cli/README.md

     (OPTIONAL) The local path of the text encoder gguf model for conditional generaiton.
 --voice (-v):
     (OPTIONAL) The voice to use to generate the audio.
 This is only used for models with voice packs.
+--espeak-voice-id (-eid):
+    (OPTIONAL) The espeak voice id to use for phonemization.
+This should only be specified when the correct espeak voice cannot be inferred from the kokoro voice (see MultiLanguage Configuration in the README for more info).
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will save generated speech to the `/tmp/test.wav` file.